roman-kupriyanov/zowe-cli-zos-restart-jobs-plugin/README.md

 1. The first time that you clone the IBM z/OS Jobs Restart Plug-in for Zowe CLI GitHub repository, issue the following command against the local directory:

     ```
-    npm install
+    yarn install
     ```
     The command installs the required dependencies for the plug-in and several development tools.
 You can run the task at any time to update the tools as needed.

 2. To build your code changes, issue the following command:
     ```
-    npm run build
+    yarn build
     ```

-    **Note:** When you update `package.json` to include new dependencies, or when you pull changes that affect `package.json`, issue the `npm update` command to download the dependencies.
+    **Note:** When you update `package.json` to include new dependencies, or when you pull changes that affect `package.json`, issue the `yarn upgrade` command to download the dependencies.

 3. Issue one of the following commands to install the plug-in: